karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ---
-title: "How to Restore a Nuget from an Azure DevOps Private Feed within Docker"
+title: "How to restore nuget packages from an Azure DevOps Private Feed when building a Docker image"
 date: 2020-07-14T19:12:41+02:00
 tags: ["csharp", "docker", "nuget", "containers", "windows"]
 draft: false